mars0i/pasta/README.md

   Free-Energy", *Frontiers in Human Neuroscience* 4, 2010, http://dx.doi.org/10.3389/fnhum.2010.00215.
-However, the model implemented here in the k-snipe agents is very simple and very different.)
+However, the model implemented here in the k-snipe agents is very simple and very different.

 ## Overview of simulation

-The point is to compare two evolutionary strategies and see which is selected for under specific parameter combinations.
-One strategy, a variant of what's called a "K strategy", here uses a model of learning based on prediction error minimization.
+The point is to compare evolutionary strategies and see which is selected for under specific parameter combinations.
+One strategy, a variant of what's called a "K strategy", here uses a model of learning that I view as a model of prediction error minimization.
 The other strategy, a variant of what's known as an r strategy, here produces offspring that are simply predisposed to certain behaviors and don't learn.
 The *general* concepts are that r strategists tend to produce more offspring, but many of them die without reproduction, while K strategists are less likely to die, but produce fewer offspring.
 Roughly, an r strategy prioritizes quantity over quality, while a K strategy does the opposite.

 There are two contiguous environments.
 In the left side hand environment, small mushrooms are nutrious (yellow) and large mushrooms